SeLite/SeLite.github.io/EnhancedSelenese.md

 ### =&lt;&gt;...&lt;&gt; (with preserved type)
 {:#with-preserved-type}
 If a Selenese parameter contains only one <code>=<>...<></code> with no prefix and no suffix (not even a space), then its result is not treated as a string.
 [SelBlocksGlobal](SelBlocksGlobal) preserves the type of result of Javascript expression within <code><>...<></code> and it passes the exact result as a Selenese parameter.
 That's useful if you want to pass a number, an object or an array (and it still works for strings).
-If there is any prefix or suffix, [SelBlocksGlobal](SelBlocksGlobal) generates an error.
+If there is any prefix or suffix, [SelBlocksGlobal](SelBlocksGlobal) reports an error.

+If a Selenese command supports (or requires) an object passed this way, then do not invoke that Selenese command with an extra parameter passed through `@<>...<>`.

 ### \\<span></span>&lt;&gt;...&lt;&gt; (a string literal/constant in XPath)
 {:#a-string-literalconstant-in-xpath}